Retro Graphics Engine¶

 Implementation Hint

-It`s convenient to use the State#updateSprites()
+It`s convenient to use the State#updateSprites() method

 if you add your sprites to the root group with State#addSprite()